-CNYBAC is owned and operated by Upstate Medical University (UMU), the area's only academic medical center.
-A history of strong partnership and community leadership, however, were responsible for CNYBAC existence.
+CNYBAC is owned and operated by Upstate Medical University, the region's only academic medical center.
+A history of strong partnership and community leadership, however, were responsible for CNYBAC's existence.
 SUNY College of Environmental Science and Forestry is a founding partner and continues to be a supportive innovation collaborator.

-Along with SUNY ESF and UMU, the area is rich in intellectual capital, with 35 colleges and universities in the city and surrounding counties, including 25,000 students enrolled at institutions within five blocks of ENYBAC.
+Along with SUNY ESF and Upstate, the area is rich in intellectual capital, with 35 colleges and universities in the city and surrounding counties, including over 25,000 students enrolled at institutions within five blocks of CNYBAC.
 This provides a rich environment for biotech innovators seeking licensable lab space, research partners and coordinated access to expensive and high-tech core equipment.

 Located in the center of New York State, at the intersection of the state's two main thruways, CNYBAC is also within a 4-to-5-hour drive of New York City, Boston, Philadelphia or Toronto.